awused/aw-man/README.md

 Add `--features windows-console` to get console I/O, though this will spawn a console window when it's opened.

 Assuming the cargo install path is already in your `PATH` then `aw-man some_file` should work.
 You can use the `GTK_THEME` environment variable to configure the theme, `Adwaita-dark` will switch to the bundled dark theme.
+Associate file types manually and use [OpenWithCompressed.ps1](desktop/OpenWithCompressed.ps1) to set up context menu entries for common archive formats.

 I've also run into issues with Nvidia, gsync/freesync, and low idle clocks.
 If scrolling performance is choppy changing power settings to "prefer maximum performance" though this is unlikely to be a problem for normal use.